Isabella Soupart

 Kaze to Arashi is a collaboration between choreographer Isabella Soupart, composer David Achenberg, YouTuber Rambalac and dancer-performer Marita Schwanke.
 A powerful yet sensitive production that combines dance, sound installation, live piano and video art, offering a series of continuously reinvented dance sequences.

-Audition Call I Rosas Studio
+Audition Call Rosas Studio 2024

 Sept.
 7th 2024